iotaledger/tips/text/0017-message/0017-message.md

 # Unresolved questions

-- What should be the length of the message?
+- What should be the maximum length of the message?
 - Better protection with PoW? how does the length of the message and type of payloads should affect difficulty?
 - How should we pad the message to fit it into CURL for PoW?
-- To what non-trinary hash function should we switch to?
+- How should we pad the input for CURL?
+One proposal is to go with padding method 2 that is described here https://en.wikipedia.org/wiki/ISO/IEC_9797-1#Padding
+- Do we want to move away from using CURL for PoW in the future?